-In addition to mailing this material to shareholders, the Company has asked banks and brokers to forward copies to persons for whom they hold shares of Common Stock of the Company and to request authority or the execution of proxies.
+In addition to mailing this material to shareholders, the Company has asked banks and brokers to forward copies to persons for whom they hold Common Stock and to request authority for the execution of proxies.
 The Company will reimburse banks and brokers for their reasonable out-of-pocket expenses in doing so.
 Officers of the Company may, without being additionally compensated, solicit proxies by mail, telephone, telegram or personal contact.
-All proxy soliciting expenses will be paid by the Company.
+All proxy soliciting expenses totaling approximately \$3,000 will be paid by the Company.
 The Company does not expect to employ anyone else to assist in the solicitation of proxies.

-PROPOSAL NO. 1 ELECTION OF DIRECTORS
+ELECTION OF DIRECTORS

-The Company's Board of Directors presently consists of four directors.
-We propose to elect four directors, each to hold office until we have the next Annual Meeting of Shareholders or, if earlier, until his successor is elected and qualified.
-The Board of Directors has nominated John V. Winfield, Jerold R. Babin, John C. Love and William J. Nance.
-The person(s) named in the enclosed form of proxy will vote it for the election of the nominees listed below unless you instruct him otherwise, or a nominee is unwilling to serve.
-The Board of Directors has no reason to believe that any nominee will not serve, if elected.
+The Company's bylaws set the number of directors at three.
+We propose to elect three directors, each to hold office until the next Annual Meeting and until his or her successor is elected and qualified.
+The Board of Directors has nominated John V. Winfield, John C. Love and William J. Nance.
+The persons named in the enclosed form of proxy card will vote for the election of the nominees listed below unless you instruct otherwise, or a nominee is unable or unwilling to serve.
+The Board of Directors has no reason to believe that any nominee will be unavailable.
 However, in that event, the proxy may vote for another candidate or candidates nominated by the Board of Directors.
-The California Corporations Code, as applicable to the Company, provides that a shareholder may cumulate votes if a shareholder gives notice, prior to the voting, of an intention to cumulate votes.
-If such a notice is given, every shareholder may cumulate votes.
-Cumulating votes means that you can take the total number of votes you have for all directors and distribute them among one or more nominees as you see fit.
-For example, assume you have 100 shares.
-We have four directors so you have a total of $4 \times 100 = 400$ votes.
-You could give all 400 votes to one person or 200 votes to each of two nominees, or 100 votes to each of four nominees.
-You can use this power only under the circumstances described herein.
-If cumulative voting is elected, the enclosed form of proxy gives the proxy discretion to cumulate votes so that he can elect the maximum possible number of the nominees identified below.
+Any shareholder executing the enclosed form of proxy card may withhold authority to vote for any one or more nominee by so indicating in the manner described in the form of proxy card.